 The more precise you are with your measures, the better your final product is going to be.

-Here we made crude measurements just to set an example.
-But if you use real measures, translate them into paper using the right scale, and know the dimensions of your pavers beforehand, you can make a way better job.
+Here, we made crude measurements just to set an example.
+But if you use real measures, translate them into paper using the right scale, and know the dimensions of your pavers beforehand, you can do a way better job.

 You can even divide your walkway to make for a more precise sketch.
 Pretend like you’re “zooming in” on the walkway and divide it into two pieces of paper instead of one.